-Play Songs in MID and MP3 formats with KORG's patented XDS Crossfade Dual Sequencer/Player.
-With both Songs and Styles, you can show lyrics for your singer and chords for your fellow guitarist.
+You can play Songs in MID and MP3 formats.
+With both Songs and Styles, you can show lyrics for the singer and chords for your fellow guitarist.
 Any MIDI Song track can be converted into a readable score.
 Markers allow for jumping back to a passage you wish to repeat, for example in a piece you are studying or rehearsing.